zerolinux5/mlrose-ky/docs/docs/tutorial1.md

 ## Tutorial - Getting Started

-mlrose provides functionality for implementing some of the most popular randomization and search algorithms, and applying them to a range of different optimization problem domains.
+mlrose-ky provides functionality for implementing some of the most popular randomization and search algorithms, and applying them to a range of different optimization problem domains.

-In this tutorial, we will discuss what is meant by an optimization problem and step through an example of how mlrose can be used to solve them.
-It is assumed that you have already installed mlrose on your computer.
+In this tutorial, we will discuss what is meant by an optimization problem and step through an example of how mlrose-ky can be used to solve them.
+It is assumed that you have already installed mlrose-ky on your computer.
 If not, you can do so using the instructions provided [here](intro#install).

 ### What is an Optimization Problem?